Mkrtich91/palindrome-number-filtering/README.md

 # Filtering Palindromes Numbers: Sequential and Parallel Approaches

-Beginner level task for practicing `Parallel.ForEach` for CPU-bound operations.
+Intermediate level task for practicing `Parallel.ForEach` for CPU-bound operations.

-Estimated time to complete the task - 1h.
+Estimated time to complete the task - 1.5h.

 The task requires .NET 6 SDK installed.